SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

-                                        So to move the trooper to our finger where we are holding it, we need to check for a touch in the Moved state.&nbsp; This might seem a bit strange as we have not moved our finger on the screen yet, we are just pressing it, however the framework simply interprets anything more than a press as a movement, so we just use move.
+                                        So to move the trooper to our finger where we are holding it, we need to check for a touch in the Moved state.
+This might seem a bit strange as we have not moved our finger on the screen yet, we are just pressing it, however the framework simply interprets anything more than a press as a movement, so we just use move.